 8 Tips to Survive Your Next Road Trip with a Baby

-Disclosure: This post contains affiliate links, which means that if you click on one of the product links, TeeterTot will receive a small commission.
+Disclosure: This post contains affiliate links.
+For more information, see our disclosures here.
 We are excited to share these products with you and hope you’ll love them as much as we do!

 Last summer my husband received orders to transfer from the Coast Guard station in Elizabeth City, North Carolina to Kodiak, Alaska.
 To get from North Carolina to our new home in Alaska, we embarked on a 12-day road trip with our 6-month old daughter and our yellow lab.
 Traveling anywhere with a baby can be stressful, even if you’re just driving to the grocery store.
 Road trips with baby have the potential to be traumatizing.
 12 days of driving taught me several tips, tricks, and pieces of advice that I can pass on to you to help make your next road trip with baby more pleasant for everyone.